-A company's brand will become its defining image, permeating through all internal and customer-facing aspects of its business and holding the power to significantly impact its success.
-For this reason, creating and implementing a compelling, consistent brand strategy can be among the most daunting challenges growing businesses face.
+A company's brand is its defining image, permeating through all internal and customer-facing aspects of the business.
+For this reason, creating a compelling and consistent brand strategy can be among the most complex challenges a growing business faces.

-Consumers' tendency to make decisions based on emotion has been well-documented.
-Highlighting a personal approach within your branding will allow customers to more easily connect with your business and add to the recognition status of your brand, allowing you to both gain attention and drive loyalty.
+The tendency of consumers to make decisions based on emotion has been well-documented.
+Adopting a personal approach in your branding will allow customers to more easily connect with your business and add to the recognition status of your brand, allowing you to gain more attention and drive loyalty.

-Do this by focusing on emotional triggers in your visual and written communications, marketing strategy and advertisement efforts.
-This can include connecting with customers on concepts such as home, love, family, aspirations, needs and desires.
-Think of brand giants such a Nike and Apple as good examples with significant success in this area.
-Clearly identifying your target audience will support your selection of the most effective triggers for your business.
+You can do this by focusing on emotional triggers in your visual and written communications, connecting with customers on emotive concepts such as home, love, family, aspirations, needs and desires (Nike and Apple are good examples of companies who do this successfully).
+Identifying your target audience will also support your selection of the most effective triggers for your business.

-To convey your brand's image effectively, you must remain consistent in its implementation and adoption within your internal company culture and throughout all touch points with consumers.
+To convey your brand's image effectively, you must remain consistent in its implementation and adoption within your internal company culture, as well as throughout all touchpoints with consumers.
 From online advertising to in-store interactions, complaints and customer support, to order and delivery, there are many bases to cover here.

 If done well, the repetition of imagery and messaging will safeguard your company's identity, and reiterate your core objectives over time.
-Your objective is to support your business in becoming memorable and recognisable both as a product/service provider and as an employer through consistency.
+The aim is always to make your brand memorable and recognisable through consistent delivery.

-Far from being exclusively externally consumed, your brand's principles must be understood, accepted and admired from the inside, with its strategy adopted by all employees.
-Not only will this authenticate your brand as a whole, but empower employees to deliver services and support to customers with the consistency required.
+As well as being externally consumed, your brand's principles should be understood, accepted and admired from the inside, too.
+Not only will this authenticate your brand as a whole, but empower employees to deliver services and support to customers with the levels of consistency required.

-Your company's main objectives will be the most significant driver of employee engagement and loyalty by inspiring team members to be driven by your purpose.
+Your company's main objectives will be the most significant driver of employee engagement by inspiring team members to be driven by your purpose.
 LinkedIn notes that 73% of purpose-driven people are satisfied with their jobs, leading to higher workforce productivity and more positive business outcomes.
-In addition, employees motivated by their company's purpose are 47% more likely to be promoters of their employers.
+Employees who are motivated by their company's purpose are also 47% more likely to be promoters of their employers.

-Now that you have constructed the basis of your brand strategy, understanding how to effectively articulate it is paramount.
+Now that you have constructed the basis of your brand strategy, articulating it is paramount.
 From creating awareness to driving demand generation, initiating lead generation and retaining customer loyalty, you will be required to adopt various tactics to ensure your brand messages are being delivered and consumed by your target audience.

 Visual design will take centre stage as you begin to develop your imagery, cultivating an aesthetic that represents your brand's pillars.
 Use your logo, colour scheme and style guide to replicate your company's look and feel throughout your digital presence - across your website, landing pages, social media accounts and more.

-Next, verbal branding should be used to covey the right messaging to your audience.
+Next, verbal branding should be used to convey the right messaging to your audience.
 Choosing the correct vocabulary will reinforce the central vision of your company, forming a robust verbal identity.

 A loyalty programme is an excellent addition to a comprehensive brand strategy.
-While making your brand attractive and emotionally appealing to customers is important throughout your business's journey, ensuring the retention of customers already captured should not be overlooked.
-This clientele ultimately holds the key to your long-term success and further business development.
+While making your brand attractive and emotionally appealing to customers is essential throughout your business's journey, ensuring the retention of customers already captured should not be overlooked.
+After all, your clientele ultimately holds the key to your long-term success and further business development.

 Reward customers for repeated purchases, referring additional clients or following specific calls to action either online or in-store.
-Ensure that these rewards are delivered in a seamless manner, enhance customer experience, boost satisfaction and benefit external brand perception.
+Ensure that these rewards are delivered seamlessly, enhance customer experience, boost satisfaction and benefit external brand perception.